Woodsfield, OH 43793

 Pam Bishop Payroll Supervisor

-Tim Reagan Weights and Measure Inspector
+Tim Reagan Weights and Measures Inspector

 Sue Triggs Manufactured Home Oil/Gas Supervisor

-Traci Alleman Assistant Supervisor of Real Estate
+Traci Alleman Budgetary Supervisor

 The County Auditor is responsible for a myriad of duties across all levels of county government.
 Although the Auditor is best known for the roll of tax assessor, that is but one of the many functions of the office.
 The following descriptions help give more details into the many diverse duties of the County Auditor.